zwave-js/node-red-contrib-zwave-js/README.md

 ```
 /* Set a value */
-/* NOTE : setValue only supports providng 1 value, the ValueID its self, is responsible for correctly using the value as intended.
+/* NOTE : setValue only supports providing 1 value, the ValueID its self, is responsible for correctly using the value as intended.
 {
   payload: {
     node: 2,